Clean Water Act (CWA)

 Direct dischargers

 For hospitals that are direct dischargers, EPA has established national discharge standards, which are numerical limitations for certain specific pollutants.
 These standards are much more difficult to meet than the limitations for indirect dischargers, which is understandable, given that the wastewater from direct discharge hospitals flows directly into a stream or river, without having been treated or monitored by a municipal system.
 To meet the direct discharge limitations, a hospital would have to obtain a permit from their state environmental agency or EPA (depending on the status of the state agency) and install a complex wastewater treatment plant.
-According to the EPA Office of Water, about 34 hospitals in the U.S. have elected to be direct dischargers.
+AccordinThere are very few direct discharging hospitals.
+In 2004, 11 hospitals in the U.S. obtained "non-major" NPDES permits, and only one had obtained a major NPDES permit.

 Healthcare facilities generate stormwater from building and parking lot areas or from aboveground or underground oil or fuel storage tank areas.
 Hospitals with construction activities of one acre or larger need stormwater permits.
 Refer to CICA Center for stormwater permit information related to construction activities.